LouisBrunner/valgrind-macos/exp-ptrcheck/README.ABOUT.PTRCHECK.txt

 * Extend system call checking to work on stack and global arrays

-* Fix big performance problem to do with heap-vs-syscall checking.
-  How: in h_main.c: get rid of get_Seg_containing_addr_SLOW and implement the same by doing a search in addr_to_seg_map.
-This would fix the heap-vs-syscall performance problem noted above.

 * Print a warning if a shared object does not have debug info attached